-CHECK OUT THESE LOCATIONS FOR THE BEST SPECIALTY COFFEE IN BUDAPEST
+CHECK OUT THESE CAFES FOR THE BEST SPECIALTY COFFEE IN BUDAPEST

 “Fekete” means “black” in Hungarian.
 Given the movement towards filtered coffee, this cafe’s name is rather apt.
 Something you won’t see in many coffee shops is a central brew station; a unique feature of Fekete.
 With the barista working from the middle of the room, you can watch as he swiftly works through the coffee orders.
 I chose a brew process I hadn’t tried before called “cascara”.
 Also known as “coffee cherry tea”, the coffee is brewed from the dried skins of coffee cherries.
 With a sweet taste similar to tea, it’s a brew I hadn’t come across previously in Europe.
 Located close to Astoria metro station, the cafe also offers a large selection for breakfast and lunch.
 I’d recommend taking a break here in between visiting attractions and exploring the city.